uroesch/pngpetite/README.md

 Processing Results

-Large savings with a few diffrences in the under carriages as the heatmap shows.
+Large savings with a few differences in the under carriages as the heatmap shows.

 ##### Original